martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 ### 8.1.
 Maintenance Plan (AI to Propose Basics)
 *AI Proposal:*
 *   Regular dependency updates (AI can assist in identifying and testing updates).
-*   Monitoring of Vercel and Supabase dashboards for performance/errors.
+*   Monitoring of chosen hosting (e.g., Vercel) and backend (e.g., Supabase) dashboards for performance/errors.
 *   User feedback collection mechanism (to be defined by user).
 `[User to Adjust/Confirm AI's Proposed Maintenance Basics]`